 - 1. Measurements needed for the HTM model:

 - Indoor air temperature

 - Indoor air humidity

 - Significantly differing temperatures for surfaces (window, radiator, a wall)

 - Optional (not applied in this demonstration action): average air flow velocity at the areas which are often occupied and surface temperatures for all walls

 - 2. Geometry of the apartment

-- Room dimensions (width, length, height) - Windows' sizes and locations - Radiators' sizes and locations - 3.
-Information about the human, using one of these options: - Option A: basic information: year of birth, gender, height, weight, the level of muscularity - Option B: body composition analysis by using either VTT's measurement or commercial scale, which shows the weight of skin, fat, muscles, bones, viscera and brains.
+- o Room dimensions (width, length, height)

+- o Windows' sizes and locations

+- Radiators' sizes and locations

+- 3. Information about the human, using one of these options:

+- o Option A: basic information: year of birth, gender, height, weight, the level of muscularity

+- Option B: body composition analysis by using either VTT's measurement or commercial scale, which shows the weight of skin, fat, muscles, bones, viscera and brains.

-This information will be used for assessing individual thermal conditions (individual thermal sensation and individual thermal comfort as shown in Figure 4 and Figure 5) at different times in the analysed room/apartment by using VTT's HTM model.
-The results will be reported anonymously.
+This information will be used for assessing individual thermal conditions (individual thermal sensation and individual thermal comfort as shown in Figure 3 and Figure 4) at different times in the analysed room/apartment by using VTT's HTM model.
+The results are presented anonymously.
 The collection of the personal data requires a legal agreement between VTT and the people participating in the test.

-Figure 4: Thermal sensation scale (left) and thermal comfort scale (right)
+Figure 3: Thermal sensation scale (left) and thermal comfort scale (right)